 Great Lakes, a chain of large and deep freshwater lakes in North America.
 The 5 Great Lakes – Superior, Huron, Michigan, Erie, and Ontario spread a total surface area of 94,250 sq mi (244,106 km2) and are all united by various lakes, rivers, and other watercourses, making them the most extensive freshwater system on the planet.
+The Great Lakes hold 21% of the global’s surface freshwater by volume or 84% of the surface freshwater in North America.

 Great Lakes ranked by the average depth